 Another traditional way to make your Haiku really sound special is by focusing on style and subject.
 As stated above, the natural world is a common theme, but the best historical Haiku also kept things direct and in the present.
 Using present tense and avoiding metaphors, similes, or anything really abstract will help your Haiku sound impressive and accessible to anyone who reads it.
 Haiku is not about thoughts or memories, they are observations.
 What is happening?
 What can you see?
 Can you capture that moment in just a few syllables?

-If you can apply all of these different elements into your Haiku then you will have a traditional Japanese-style poem that is truly special, maybe even timeless.
+If you can apply all of these different elements to your Haiku then you will have a traditional Japanese-style poem that is truly special, maybe even timeless.

 The History of Haiku